• Skip to primary navigation

 Ho Chi Minh City (formerly Saigon) is famous for its historical attractions and insight into Vietnam’s heritage.
 You’ll also find this city to be a foodie paradise, filled with diverse Ho Chi Minh restaurants.
 From authentic Vietnamese dishes like banh mi and pho to international cuisine offered at a rooftop bar, you can easily find nearly every type of cuisine in this city.

 Below is a list of the ten best restaurants in Ho Chi Minh you’ll want to try while visiting Vietnam.
-We’ve selected options ranging from affordable and family-owned to pricier food experiences you won’t miss.
+We’ve selected options ranging from affordable and family-owned to pricier food experiences you won’t want to miss in your retirement travel.

 Dosh Doughnuts & Coffee